 Erysimum ‘Bowles’s Mauve’

-This evergreen perennial is without a doubt one of the hardest working plants in the garden.
+This small evergreen shrub is without a doubt one of the hardest working plants in the garden.
 Flowering for months on end, in milder locations even all year, Erysimum ‘Bowles’s Mauve’ seldom affected by pests or diseases and is easy to propagate from cuttings.

 H x S: 45cm x 50cm.

-A go-to evergreen and for good reason, Trachelospermum jasminoides is a well-behaved climber that will cover fences and other boundaries, producing masses of deliciously scented, star-shaped flowers in summer.
+A go-to evergreen climbing shrub and for good reason, Trachelospermum jasminoides is well-behaved and will cover fences and other boundaries, producing masses of deliciously scented, star-shaped flowers in summer.
 The foliage is a deep green, turning bronze-green in winter.

 H x S: 9m x 5m.

 Sempervivums are hardy, drought-tolerant succulents growing in mesmerising rosettes.
 They’re reliable, easy to grow and there are lots of exciting varieties to choose from, including ‘Rubin’, ‘Orion’ and ‘Pacific Blue Ice’.
 Ideally suited to growing in containers with excellent drainage or on green roofs.